I'm an engineer at

 Having learned a thing or two working with bioinformaticians, I took my knowledge to the Center for Data Driven Discovery in Biomedicine at the Children's Hospital of Philadelphia.
 There, I was one of the first engineers to work on the NIH's Kids First Data Center: data sharing in the pediatric cancers and rare-disesase realm.
 I made defining architectural decisions, established development practices, and lead a team in developing an internal tool to collect and track data.

-I'm now at Culture Biosciences, a mid-stage biotech startup.
-I work closely with many skillsets from wetlab technicians to hardware engineers to design and develop products that ultimately progress a variety of fields in biotechnology.
+I then make a pivot to a the private space to work at Culture Biosciences, a mid-stage biotech startup.
+There, I worked closely with many skillsets from wetlab technicians to hardware engineers to design and develop products that ultimately progress a variety of fields in biotechnology.